Public-Private Partnerships Laws / Concession Laws

 EBRD Core Principles for a Modern Concession Law

-The European Bank for Reconstruction and Development (EBRD) defined a set of core principles for a modern concession law as legislative guidelines (English French and Russian).
+• The European Bank for Reconstruction and Development (EBRD) defined a set of core principles for a modern concession law as legislative guidelines (English French and Russian).
 The Legal Transition Group of the EBRD prepared the paper EBRD Core Principles for a Modern Concessions Law - selection and justification of principles which explains each of the principles.
+These principles are based on international standards and best practices and therefore can assist in assessing a country’s modern concession law and in identifying the need for reform.
+These principles are meant as guidelines only.

 OECD Principles for Public Governance of Public-Private Partnerships